• Skip to primary navigation

 Serving suggestions

 I serve green veg of some variety.
-I love tender stem broccoli and they are so easy and quick to boil.
+I love roast broccoli and roast carrots and they are so easy and quick to bring to the busy midweek table.

-Buttery Braised Red Cabbage is a real favourite.
+Buttery Braised Red Cabbage or slow cooker red cabbage is a real favourite.

 Or petit pois go very well.
 I always keep some in my freezer ready at a moments notice for a quick blast in the microwave.